What is the best business structure for property investors?

 The most common question we are asked by property investors is 'do I take the limited company route or buy in my own name?'
 The answer, as with most tax matters, is it depends!
 The starting point is to set a clear objective for your property investment activities.
 We've put together this informative article to guide you on which business structures are most beneficial in different circumstances.

 If you are looking for an experienced chartered tax advisor to support your property investment business, then Walji can help.
-We provide specialist accounting advice and serviceto individual investors and property companies to help them get the most out of their investment and to achieve their business goals.
+We provide specialist accounting advice and services to individual investors and property companies to help them get the most out of their investment and to achieve their business goals.
 Please contact us to apply for a call.

 Which business structure should I choose for property investment?